 He's proved to be a good student, taking on subsequent feedback and further refining his beers to the point Moffat Beach was named Champion Small Brewery at the 2018 Indies, followed up with more golds at the 2019 Australian International Beer Awards.

 Time your visit right and you can sample the medal-winners and whatever else happens to be pouring while live music is played in front of the tanks.

 Open seven days a week at 12 Seaview Terrace, Moffat Beach.
 Read our interview with Matt here.

 And there's more (with even more to come too)...

-- Bonsai – 28 King Street, Cooran – This tiny nanobrewery setup is found in an historic and rustic sawmill in Cooran.
-Owner and brewer Matt Vanderveen produces small batch, diverse, carefully created and often perfectly formed beers.
-You can only try them on Friday and Saturday, but it's worth the effort with Noosa food truck Asian Street Food on hand too.
+- Noosa Hinterland Brewing Co. – 28 King Street, Cooran – This tiny nanobrewery setup is found in an historic and rustic sawmill in Cooran.
+Owner's Cara and John Tynan produce small batch, diverse, carefully created and often perfectly formed beers.
+You can try them from Thursday and Sunday, but it's worth the effort with their small onsite kitchen on hand too.

 You can also look out for beers from gypsy operation Stalwart and, should you be after someone to take care of the driving and provide an insight into beer (and more) in the region, you can hit up Josh at Sunshine Coast Brewery Tours.
-He runs a variety of tours and is happy to tailor something to your requirements too.
+He runs a variety of tours, including a Farm to Fork experience that ends with a four-course degustation at Brouhaha, and is happy to tailor something to your requirements too.